"Better than a 65'6" whale." – Captain Ahab

 Technically, words that are shortened at the beginning require a backwards apostrophe.
 There's only so much a script can do by itself, though.
 Smartquotes.js tries to catch what it can, namely abbreviated years like '13 and places like the 'burbs, but in the cases that it can't—there's not much ’splainin' to do—just use ’ or try wrapping the word in a <span> tag.

-Nothing.
-Just include the script, and Smartquotes.js will detect all your dumb quotes and convert them to the respective smart versions.
-If you use jQuery, put this script after jQuery and Smartquotes.js will use jQuery's onload event.
-Otherwise, Smartquotes.js doesn't have any dependencies and can be used by itself.
+Just include the script and initialize it, and smartquotes.js will detect all your dumb quotes and convert them to the respective smart versions.
+If you use jQuery, put this script after jQuery and smartquotes.js will use jQuery's onload event.
+Otherwise, smartquotes.js doesn't have any dependencies and can be used by itself.